ibm-cloud-architecture/governed-ml-ops/README.md

 2. This module of the workflow captures the Model details as part of Model Governance Workflow using IBM Openpages.
 <br>

    <i> Role </i>: This step needs to be executed by `ModelApprover`.

    - Log into OpenPages as ModelApprover.
-From the task list, select the model corresponding to the Model Number as obtained in the previous module.
+From the task list, select the model corresponding to the unique model name as obtained in the previous module.
    - Instructions are provided in the notebook: [Model Candidacy Validation](./Model_Governance_Candidacy/Model%20Candidacy%20Validation.ipynb)
    - After this step, the Model Workflow would be assigned to `ModelDataEngineer` for Data Acquisition.